-Their studies are restricted to one “major” topic (another crippling constraint of weapons education) only when their employers demand this sacrifice.
-While libraries attract less competitive (though no less competent) professionals, weapon managers sponsor the best-paid research for military applications.
-Weapon technology has become the intellectual Super Bowl, if you will, whereas creative intellect, the stuff of throwaway hobbies.
-“Trivial pursuit” indeed, in a world designed for a majority of reality TV-fed, ignorant zombies.
+They restrict their studies to one “major” topic (another crippling constraint of weapons education) only once their employers demand this sacrifice.
+While libraries attract less competitive professionals (though no less competent), weapon managers sponsor the best-paid research for military applications.
+Weapon technology has become the intellectual Super Bowl, if you will; whereas creative intellect, the stuff of throwaway hobbies.
+“Trivial pursuit” indeed, in a world designed for a majority of reality TV-stupidified zombies.

 Institutional degeneracy has a lot to do with the law of diminishing returns.
-In most cases, first efforts produce the greatest end-result; further results on the margins require much more effort.
+In most cases, first efforts produce the greatest end-result; later results on the margin require much more effort.

-Learner Networks could confirm or deny every hypothesis more readily.
+Learner Networks could confirm or deny more readily every hypothesis.
 Learners will amplify their topics of passion and share them with like-minded enthusiasts.
-In a large number of small-scale production facilities and labs, inventors will design working experiments, prototypes and models of the newest inventions, seconded by Learner engineers whose topic of passion is their manufacture.
-3D printing, my dear Learners.
+In a large number of small-scale production facilities and labs, inventors will design working experiments, prototypes and models of their newest inventions, seconded by Learner engineers whose topic of passion would be their manufacture.
+3D printing, my Learner friends.

-There will only be one chance to summon this incredible wealth.
-Current institutions are locked in their own incompetence.
-Short of bloody revolution, they benefit from the stability of official monopoly, no matter how squalid their output (be it corrupt ethics or inexcusable outcomes).
-Newcomer Learner Networks will have to confirm their superiority right away.
-Otherwise, they’ll perish at the hands of wastrel “conservatives.”
+We will get only one chance to summon this incredible wealth.
+Existing institutions are locked in their own incompetence.
+Short of bloody revolution, they benefit from the stability of official monopoly, no matter how squalid their results (be they corrupt ethics or inexcusable outcomes).
+Newcomer Learner Networks will need to confirm their superiority right away.
+Otherwise, they’ll pass away at the hands of wastrel “conservatives.”

 Beginning their studies at the earliest possible age, most Learners will earn a doctoral degree or several equivalents by puberty.
-This said, there will be no timed “race” to achieve personal goals.
+This said, no timed “race” will persist to achieve personal goals.
 Late bloomers (like me) will be granted all the time they need; faster Learners, more concentrated Learning.
 It will take a majority of them a third the time it takes for today’s candidates to graduate into our tiny info elites.

 Every city will broadcast a complete video collection of local drama, music and art; guided video tours of local museums, conventions and stores.
 Detailed instruction should cover every regional craft, hobby and industry.
-Complete university curricula (from elementary topics to post-grad coursework) would be available in realtime, locally, on-call for private review at any hour.
-Other cities’ equivalents should take only moments longer to access.
+Complete university curricula (from elementary topics to post-grad coursework) will be available in realtime, locally, on-call for private review at any hour.
+Other cities’ equivalents will take moments longer to access.
 All this would be free, free, free!
-Indirect profits drawn from these activities will prove to be exponentially greater than the direct profits derived from current “education” institutions.
+Profits drawn indirectly from these activities will be exponentially greater than direct profits derived from current “education” institutions.

 Nowadays, it is illegal to audit, record and broadcast most classes and performances!
-Total content control emanates from a few toney skyscrapers, rather than from every living room and study cubicle.
+The total control of content emanates from a few toney skyscrapers, rather than from every living room and study cubicle.
 A handful of centralized TV networks, movie studios and elite universities dictate the total content of pop culture.
 No wonder its output is so mindless and irrelevant!